Monsanto courts Syngenta investors to win deal support

-ZURICH/FRANKFURT Monsanto is hosting meetings across Europe to woo shareholders in Syngenta after the Swiss seed and crop chemical firm rejected a second takeover approach from its U.S. rival on Monday.
+ZURICH/FRANKFURT Monsanto (MON.N) is hosting meetings across Europe to woo shareholders in Syngenta SYNN.VX after the Swiss seed and crop chemical firm rejected a second takeover approach from its U.S. rival on Monday.

 The meetings with Syngenta shareholders being arranged by Monsanto are scheduled for this week in London, Zurich and other European cities, according to people familiar with the matter.